San Francisquito Creek

-San Francisquito Creek (Spanish for "Little San Francisco"—the "little" referring to size of the settlement compared to Mission San Francisco de Asís) is a creek that flows into southwest San Francisco Bay in California, United States.
+San Francisquito Creek (Spanish for "Little San Francisco"—the "little" referring to size of the settlement compared to Mission San Francisco de Asís) is a creek whose mainstem flows 12.9 mi eastwards to southwest San Francisco Bay in California, United States.
 Historically it was called the Arroyo de San Francisco by Juan Bautista de Anza in 1776.
 San Francisquito Creek courses through the towns of Portola Valley and Woodside, as well as the cities of Menlo Park, Palo Alto, and East Palo Alto.
 The creek and its Los Trancos Creek tributary define the boundary between San Mateo and Santa Clara counties.

 History

 The original inhabitants of the area were the Ohlone people, called by the Spaniards "Costanoans", or Coast-dwellers (from Spanish costeño meaning 'coast dweller').
 These local residents lived off the land, gathering nuts, berries and fish from both the ocean and the bay.
 Because of the abundance of food there was no need for them to practice agriculture.
 Evidences of their civilization are still being unearthed on the Filoli estate in Woodside, and along San Francisquito Creek.

 In 1769, the Spanish exploration party led by Don Gaspar de Portolà camped by the creek for five nights, November 6–11, after their momentous discovery of San Francisco Bay.
 The Franciscan missionary Juan Crespí, a member of the expedition, noted in his diary that, "The commander decided that we should stop in this valley while the explorers went out again to acquire certain information...They were given four days to be gone".
 When the scouts returned, the expedition leaders met and decided to turn around and return to Monterey Bay (the original goal), which they had passed but failed to recognize as the place described by earlier maritime explorers.

 In 1774 Father Francisco Palou, on Captain Rivera's expedition, erected a cross near the giant creekside redwood they called "El Palo Alto", to mark the site of a proposed mission (later changed to Mission Santa Clara).
 The colonizing of the Peninsula began after the 1776 expedition of Juan Bautista De Anza left Monterey on the first overland expedition to San Francisco Bay, and passed across the creek on its way to establishing Mission Dolores and the Presidio of San Francisco in 1776.
 Although de Anza discovered Padre Palou's 1774 wooden cross, the creek's summer flow was deemed too low to support a mission.